Hunt Family Ancestry

 Hunt family and DNA 🧬

 This DNA connection is via two different DNA test types, The first way I found the connection is via an autosomal match with a woman named Karna.
 Autosomal dna tests are the normal one done by thousands.
 This test tests DNA on all 46 chromosomes and the challenge is to figure out what the connection is becaseu you can't even tell if that dna came from your Mother or Father via the test results.
 The first thing I do is look at shared matches.
-My Mother's and Fther's ancestors came from complelty differnt parts of the country.
+My Mother's and Fther's ancestors came from complelty differnt parts of the Canada West.
 My Mom the south ending in southern IL and my Dad the north ending in MI.So I look at shared matches to see if the connection s on my Mom's or Dad's.;Karma had shared ancestors to a ton of my Dad's side but her tree had only cnacestors through the south.
 Yet nary a match to any of my Mon's relatives.
 Now of couse not all family trees are biologically accurate but assuming it was I looked further and saw her maiden name was Hunt.
 As we know Matterson and Ann Hunt come from the south beore ending up in Nova Scotia.
 Could Karma's family be connected to Matterson's family?
 I then decided to pursue this via the second type of DNA testing testing the Y-DNA test.
 Y-DNA test ONLY tests one of the 46 chromosmes each of us have.
 Its the y chromosme which only men have.
 We gals have 2 Xs and men one Y and one X. Why is the Y chromsme test useful?
 It is inherited father to son virtually identical with a mutation occuring rarely.
 Currently it can look at 111 segments of DNA on hte Y chromome.
 So how was that useful in htis case.
 A number of years ago Keith Hunt a direct male descneat of Matterson Hunt (see him in the tree above) took a Y-DNA test because a group tracing some Hunts in NC though Matterson might be related.
 It turns out they were not related and Keith had only one match in all the Y-DNA test database.
 The person indicated wit hthat one match never responded to my emails.
 But I thought it was a longshot thta Karna's family was related but it was worth a shot.
 Karna's father Charles agreed to do a test and there was a match!!
 Not perfect but close for sure.
 Below is Karna's Hunt tree.
 I will give you my analysis below that.

 Gen 7 James G Hunt